ats633/criminal-psychology-visualization/README.md

-# serial-killer-stats
+# Criminal Psychology Visualization
-A repository aimed at educating people on the various serial killers throughout history and their statistics that each of them have.
-An interesting way to view the years they were active and what happened during those years.
+A repository aimed at educating people on the various criminals throughout history and the statistics that each of them has.
+It is an interesting way to view their active years and what happened during those years.